-2. Proof of address, for example, recent utility bills, passport, aadhaar, etc. Proof of address of your spouse is also accepted.
+2. Proof of address: for example, recent utility bills, passport, Aadhaar card, etc. Proof of address of your spouse is also accepted.

-3. Proof of income, this is mandatory only if you want to enter into certain specific kind of transactions such as derivatives, futures, and options.
+3. Proof of income: this is mandatory only if you want to enter into certain specific kinds of transactions such as derivatives, futures, and options.
+These are crucial documents required for opening a Demat account, provided these are the investment avenues you select.
 You may be asked to submit proof of salary, recent income tax returns, bank account statements, etc.

-7. If you are opening the account as a company or NRI or a Hindu Undivided Family, additional documents will be required to prove your status and eligibility.
+7. If you are opening the account as a company or NRI, or a Hindu Undivided Family, additional Demat account opening documents will be required to prove your status and eligibility.

 Apart from these documents, one primary Demat account requirement is that you should be eligible to open a Demat account.
 Four categories of persons are allowed to open a Demat account;